data-umbrella/data-umbrella-scikit-learn-sprint/contributing/2022-02_ex_ck_scalar.md

 Go into this file:https://github.com/scikit-learn/scikit-learn/blob/main/sklearn/linear_model/_glm/glm.py

-There are 4 classes in this file.I will work on this one:  class GeneralizedLinearRegressor(RegressorMixin, BaseEstimator):
+There are 4 classes in this file.
+I will work on this one:  class GeneralizedLinearRegressor(RegressorMixin, BaseEstimator):
-Find associated test file for this class:In this case, it is this file:https://github.com/scikit-learn/scikit-learn/blob/main/sklearn/linear_model/_glm/tests/test_glm.py
+Find associated test file for this class: In this case, it is this file:https://github.com/scikit-learn/scikit-learn/blob/main/sklearn/linear_model/_glm/tests/test_glm.py

 I did find a test for `max_iter` argument
 @pytest.mark.parametrize("max_iter", ["not a number", 0, -1, 5.5, [1]])def test_glm_max_iter_argument(max_iter): """Test GLM for invalid max_iter argument.""" y = np.array([1, 2]) X = np.array([[1], [2]]) glm = GeneralizedLinearRegressor(max_iter=max_iter) with pytest.raises(ValueError, match="must be a positive integer"): glm.fit(X, y)Next, I am going to run the test for this: Example:  pytest sklearn/cluster/tests/test_affinity_propagation.py::test_affinity_propagation_params_validation